rmorshea/jotting/README.md

 # Bookkeeping

-Under the hood, `jotting` creates json encoded messages that contain the information required to recontruct a history of actions.
+Under the hood, `jotting` creates json encoded messages that contain the information required to reconstruct a history of actions.
 By default `jotting` uses a `Stream` to order potentially asynchronously logged events before sending them to a `Tree` to by cleanly formatted:

 ```python
 import sys